-Chicken stock is the key to many recipes, and you’re probably buying loads of the canned stuff from the grocery store.
+Chicken stock is the key to many recipes, and you’re probably buying loads of the canned or boxed stuff from the grocery store.
 I was, too, until I started making it myself.
 It only took one batch of homemade stock to make me a convert.
 I never went back to store-bought because the flavor, texture and price are so much better when it is homemade.
-You can do it, too, and it’s easier than you think.
+You can do it, too – and it’s easier than you think.

 Previously, the carcass got tossed in the trash.
 One day, I decided to toss the scraps into my slow cooker with some leftover vegetables, and I realized making chicken stock was one of the easiest and most convenient things I’d ever made.
 And when it was done?
 It was delicious!

 Since I’ve been at this for a few years, I developed a system that works well for my family.
 Anytime we use carrots, celery, onions or herbs, we save the scraps (the peels, the stems, the leaves, etc) in a bag in the freezer.
 We do the same with the carcass after roasting a chicken.
 When the bags fill up, we pull out the slow cooker and make beautiful homemade stock.

 Once the stock is made, I store it in 2-cup increments in freezer bags, since they stack well or can be tucked into unused corners between the ice cream and the frozen berries.
 If I know I’ll be using the stock within the next week, I store it in mason jars in the refrigerator*.
 I label the type of stock and the quantity, and now flavorful homemade chicken stock is always there when I need it.